Review: Oranj Restaurant, East London

 Ribeye with a smoked bone marrow sauce.
 Image credit MTotoe.

-For entrées we ordered the charred broccolini came with an excellent quality burrata and the grilled scallop with boudin noir and charred grapes.
+For entrées we ordered the charred broccolini which came with a good quality burrata and the grilled scallop with boudin noir and charred grapes.
 Both are excellent dishes in their simplicity and flavour combinations.
 The broccolini was perfectly al dente with a subtle smokiness.
 The scallop was big and juicy, and sat beautifully fanned out on a large disc of the best boudin noir I have had in a while with a pair of charred grapes.
 These grapes are something I have been seeing on menus around the capital and is a versatile addition to a variety of dishes.

 Moving on to the mains “Plates” section the homemade gnocchi is coated in a sage brown butter which rested on a creamy pool of cep sauce and topped with crispy fried sage leaves.
 A moreish dish of perfectly balanced flavours.
 I ordered the Ribeye with a smoked bone marrow sauce.
 The steak was the priciest dish on the menu at £59 but worth every penny - an extremely tasty piece of meat which had clearly been hung to mature for the perfect amount of time to maximise flavour.
 The side of radicchio salad with a calamansi dressing works beautifully in providing acidity to cut through the richness of both dishes.